AG Carinae

-AG Carinae (AG Car) is a star in the constellation Carina.
+AG Carinae (AG Car) is a star in the constellation of Carina.
 It is classified as a luminous blue variable (LBV) and is one of the most luminous stars in the Milky Way.
 The great distance (20,000 light-years) and intervening dust mean that the star is not usually visible to the naked eye; its apparent brightness varies erratically between magnitude 5.7 and 9.0.

+In 1914, Harry Edwin Wood announced his discovery that this star, then called CPD−59°2860, is a variable star, based on photographic plates taken in 1911 and 1914.
+It was given its variable star designation, AG Carinae, in 1921.